amorist/awesome/README.md

 - [bcc](https://github.com/iovisor/bcc) - BCC - Tools for BPF-based Linux IO analysis, networking, monitoring, and more
 - [cascadia-code](https://github.com/microsoft/cascadia-code) - This is a fun, new monospaced font that includes programming ligatures and is designed to enhance the modern look and feel of the Windows Terminal.
 - [Cat-Breeds](https://github.com/samarjit98/Cat-Breeds) - Cat breed classification using RowCNN and deriving inter-breed relationships
-- [cat-breeds-classifier](https://github.com/batogov/cat-breeds-classifier) - Neural network classifies kittens 🐱
+- [cat-breeds-classifier](https://github.com/batogov/cat-breeds-classifier) - Neural network classifies photos of kittens
 - [scikit-learn](https://github.com/scikit-learn/scikit-learn) - scikit-learn: machine learning in Python
 - [localstack](https://github.com/localstack/localstack) - 💻  A fully functional local AWS cloud stack.
 Develop and test your cloud & Serverless apps offline!
 - [modin](https://github.com/modin-project/modin) - Modin: Speed up your Pandas workflows by changing a single line of code